 But this is just the first link.
 We want all of the links on the search page, not just the first one.
 So we are going to change this a bit to make sure our find_by_xpath method returns all of the search results in a list.
 Here is how to do it.
 See the code below:

-This XPath tells Python to look for all h3-tags with a class “r”.
+This XPath tell our Python web scraping program to look for all h3-tags with a class “r”.
 Then inside each of them, extract the a-tag & all its data.

 Now, lets iterate through the search result link elements that the find_by_xpath method returned.
 We will extract the title and link for each search result.
 It’s very simple: